Asbestos cement products and fibres

 Do not work on an item you suspect may contain asbestos!
 In addition, protective equipment is imperative when working with asbestos.
 This includes a suitable face mask, disposable overall etc. Moreover, you should wash your hands and face regularly and never sand, drill or saw asbestos materials.

 How should you dispose of asbestos–cement products?

-Always remove and dispose of asbestos cement ceiling boards and other asbestos products safely!
+Always remove and dispose of asbestos cement ceiling boards and other asbestos products in a responsible and safe manner!
 Therefore, never just chuck it in a skip.
 Instead, make sure you double bag it and dispose of it properly at a municipal tip.

-However, the South African Department of Labour’s Asbestos Regulations governs the removal and disposal of with larger quantities of asbestos-containing products.
-Moreover, only approved asbestos contractors can carry out the disposal of large quantities of asbestos and asbestos materials.
+Lastly, the South African Department of Labour’s Asbestos Regulations governs the removal and disposal of with larger quantities of asbestos-containing products.
+As a result, only approved asbestos disposal contractors can carry out the disposal of large quantities of asbestos and asbestos materials.